Human Milk Banking: Process & List of Banks in India

 4. Testing of breast milk donor

-A screening blood test will be arranged for you at the laboratory, where you will also be asked to give a cheek swab for creating a DNA profile.
-This is done so that later when you ship your donated breast milk, the DNA in the milk will be matched against your DNA to make sure you have been properly screened.
-This is the most important step which ensures the safety of the milk.
+A screening blood test will be arranged for you at the laboratory, where you will also be asked to give a cheek swab to create a DNA profile.
+This is done so that later, when you ship your donated breast milk, the DNA in the milk will be matched against your DNA to make sure you have been properly screened.
+This is the most important step in ensuring the safety of the milk.

 5. Labelling and record-keeping